weverkley/claudiomiro/README.md

 - Comprehensive linting with strict rules
 - High test coverage (>80%)
 - Integration tests for critical paths
-- MCPs configured (gives Claude superpowers)
+- MCPs configured (gives Claude/Codex superpowers)

 **Why?** Linting and tests create a **feedback loop** that enables Claudiomiro to validate its work and iterate autonomously until everything is perfect.